Outbound request pipeline

 }

-The returned string becomes the native Url segment - there is no need for any Url rewriting.
+The returned string becomes the native URL segment.
+There is no need for URL rewriting.

-For our "swibble" product in our example content tree the ProductPageUrlSegmentProvider, would return a segment swibble--123xyz.
-In this case, 123xyz is the unique product sku/reference for the swibble product.
+For the "swibble" product in the example content tree, `ProductPageUrlSegmentProvider` returns the segment `swibble--123xyz`, where `123xyz` is the unique product SKU for the swibble product.

 using Umbraco.Cms.Core.Composing;